chitika/cmr/README.md

 # Dependencies
 NanoMsg - http://nanomsg.org/
 The Debian repositories current provide libnanomsg0 and libnanomsg-raw-perl, both required by the cmr-lib Debian package provided.
-These nanomsg packages are only available in sid/testing but are in the process of being backported to Debian Wheezy.
+These nanomsg packages are only available in sid but are in the process of being added to testing and backported to Debian Wheezy.
 NanoMsg deb - https://packages.debian.org/libnanomsg0
 Perl NanoMsg bindings deb - https://packages.debian.org/libnanomsg-raw-perl